shdlabs/SSTorytime/docs/example.md

 ## The arrows in (parentheses) -- the four kinds

 Each arrow is written in (parentheses).
 You can use a long or a short name.
-These arrows must be defined in the configuration file N4Lconfig.in.
+These arrows must be defined in the configuration files of `SSTconfig/`.

 To begin with you can write down relations just as you might say them, but to make an effective knowledge graph, you need to reduce the number of arrows to a smallish but still expressive set.
 Each arrow